General information and tips for prospective fellowship applicants

 • For multi-year study beginning in an early undergraduate year.
 One year of post-graduate study may be allowed.

-• Award recipients will be selected on the basis of scholastic ability and potential contribution to the mechanical engineering profession.
+• Award recipients will be selected based on scholastic ability and potential contribution to the mechanical engineering profession.

 • Minimum accumulated 3.0 GPA